Fixed-Parameter Extrapolation and Aperiodic Order: Acknowledgments

 \section{Acknowledgments}

-We would like to thank George McNulty for supplying an interesting conjecture related to this work and for help simplifying the proof of Theorem~\ref{thm:convex-is-easy}.
-We would also like to thank Arpita Korwar, Thomas Thierauf, and Jochen Messner for interesting and helpful discussions.
+We wish to thank Rohit Gurjar for proving part of Theorem~\ref{thm:main}---the case of non-real $\lambda$.
+We would also like to thank George McNulty for supplying an interesting conjecture related to this work and for help simplifying the proof of Theorem~\ref{thm:convex-is-easy}, as well as other useful discussions and pointers to the literature.
+We are grateful to Stuart Kurtz for suggesting Lemma~\ref{lem:kurtz}, which is key to proving that $R_\lambda$ is convex for all transcendental $\lambda$.
+We would also like to thank Joshua Cooper, Arpita Korwar, Jochen Me{\ss}ner, Danny Rorabaugh, Heather Smith, and Thomas Thierauf for interesting and helpful discussions.